Last updated 20 July 2016

 Resolving matters without going to court

-A police officer may issue an infringement notice that requires a defendant to pay a fine, for example for liquor and public nuisance charges.
-A defendant who wishes to contest the fine may be able to send the charge to a court, but will not otherwise need to appear.
+In some instances, a police officer may issue an infringement notice that requires a defendant to pay a fine (e.g. for liquor and public nuisance charges).
+A defendant who wishes to contest the fine may be able to send the charge to a court but will not otherwise need to appear.

-It is also possible for a defendant summoned to court to plead guilty online or in writing to some minor charges.
+It is also possible for a defendant summoned to court to plead guilty to some minor charges online or in writing.
+In those instances, the criminal offences will still be determined by a court in the absence of a defendant.
+This is referred to as dealing with the matter ex parte.
+The Justices Act 1886 (Qld) only allows a court to determine charges ex parte in certain limited circumstances.
 Legal advice should always be sought before deciding to plead guilty.

 Bringing the defendant before court